Organizer (San Jose)

 - Able to occasionally lift objects weighing up to 20 pounds.

-$24.77 – $29.67 per hour (approximate annual earnings of $51,500-61,700, plus overtime), depending on experience and qualifications as determined by CFJ’s salary scale.
+Hourly pay $24.77 – $29.67 approximately $51,519-$61,710 including overtime and depending on experience and qualifications as determined by CFJ’s salary scale.
 CFJ provides a generous benefits package, including fully paid health insurance (medical, dental, and vision) for employees working at least half-time and their dependents.
 We also offer substantial vacation days and time off.

 How to Apply: